michellavoie4/Resilience-Fcylindrus/README.txt

 This package is composed of MATLAB and Python codes, which analyze the robustness of F. cylindrus molecular network.
-This is the first preliminary version (v0.1.0).
+This is the first stable version (v1.0.0).

 This code requires the following softwares and toolboxes:
  - MATLAB